Last Updated on May 12, 2023 by Matt Musico

 Willie Stargell: 475 Home Runs

 Willie Stargell accomplished a lot in his 21-year Hall of Fame career.
-He spent the entirety of his time as a big leaguer with the Pirates.
+He spent the entirety of his time with the Pirates.
 With that opportunity, he racked up seven All-Star Game appearances, an NL MVP Award, a World Series and NLCS MVP Award, and two World Series titles.

 He’s also Pittsburgh’s all-time home run leader by an incredibly healthy margin.
-It looks like his spot at the top of this career home run leaderboard will be safe for quite some time, too.
+It looks like his spot at the top will be safe for quite some time, too.

 Stargell’s first full MLB season came in 1963 as a 23-year-old.
 He slugged 11 homers in 108 games played.
 The next time he finished a year with fewer than 11 dingers was in 1981.
 For those who don’t want to do the math at home, that was his age-41 campaign.
 Between these two periods of time, the left-handed slugger posted 15 years with 20-plus homers (13 of them came consecutively).